 Mr. Jackson said Hoosier and Lakefield are both Dispatchable Intermittent Resources in the MISO market and can ramp quickly, largely avoiding negative locational marginal prices.
 He stated curtailed power is billable when certain criteria are met.
-He said the level of curtailments at Lakefield were lower than the level of curtailments experienced during the time period covered by FAC 136, and higher than the time period experienced one year ago (in Cause No. 38703 FAC 133).
-He added that there were no billable curtailments at the Hoosier Wind Park for this FAC period.
+He said the level of curtailments at Lakefield were higher than the level of curtailments experienced during the time period covered by the last FAC, and lower than the time period experienced one year ago.
+There were no billable curtailments at the Hoosier Wind Park for this FAC period.